EasyToolsDIALLO/bakeli_training/README.md

 ## NB:
     Make sure you give some data.
 And your parcours specify the domain and the category.
-    The questions for a category must be fill before you test the website if else you will get some error because there no data.
+    The questions for a category must be filled before you test the website if else you will get some error because there no data.